ThorWhitemountain/combat-bees-benchmarks/README.md

 My 30 seconds frame benches (Ryzen 3900XT @ 4.3ghz, RX 6750XT):

+ASM: Am dumb and don't know how to run it :)
 (IN EDITOR)
 OLD DOTS: 4330 (Improved version from @yndc) 36-44% faster than original version.